 City of Vancouver, October 14, 2021 (with quote from Alice Sundberg, Director of Operations and Housing Development, Tikva Housing Society)

-October 14 2021 – Hundreds of residents will have new safe, warm, affordable homes on Vancouver’s west side, which were created at no cost to the City as part of the new Arbutus Centre at 4105 Arbutus Street.
+October 14 2021 – Hundreds of residents will have new safe, warm, affordable homes on Vancouver’s west side, which were created at no cost to the City as part of the new Arbutus Centre.

 Named xwƛ̓əpicən by Musqueam, which means ‘the hollow’ in hən̓q̓əmin̓əm̓, the building contains 125 new homes.
 They were developed through our inclusionary zoning policy which provides social housing to the City as a Community Amenity Contribution (CAC) from the developer, Larco Investments Ltd.

 YWCA Metro Vancouver External website, opens in new tab, with the Association of Neighbourhood Houses of British Columbia External website, opens in new tab (ANHBC) and Tikva Housing External website, opens in new tab will be operating the building.
 The organizations bring strong neighbourhood connections and considerable experience in serving the needs of a diverse range of people and households in Vancouver.

 The new homes will be set at a mix of rents, including:

 - 26 shelter rate units, including ten units that will be part of Supporting Tenants, Enabling Pathways External website, opens in new tab (STEP) – the first program in the province to assist individuals who are ready to move towards self-sufficiency, transitioning out of supportive housing